Albrtito/ObsidianNotes/02 - Atomic/20240605 - 211212 - Continuity of a single variable function.md

    \boxed{lim_{x\rightarrow x_0}g(f(x)) = g(\lim_{x\rightarrow x_0}f(x))}
    $$

+If a function f is **not continuous** then we must differentiate between [[20240614 - 122756 - Definition - Discontinuity types|Discontinuity types]].

 ***
 ## Fundamental theorems:
 All main theorems related to continuity can be found here: